 The setting will need to be enabled.
 You will also need to specify a wallpaper path that is accessible as your user.
 Finally, select the wallpaper style.
 Here is an example screenshot:

 And that is all there is to it!
 In this post, you’ve learned the two ways to configure a user’s desktop background.
 You’ve also learned which way to choose and the benefits of each.
-Be sure to read the other article in this series for a cool extension of this technology!.
-If you want to learn more about Group Policy and how it will make your life easier, then subscribe to DeployHappiness and get great weekly tips (plus your free guide to the Windows 8 Administrative Start Menu)!
-If you have any questions, just leave me a comment.
+Be sure to read the other article in this series for a cool extension of this technology!
+If you want to learn how to automatically change your desktop backgrounds or to sync those backgrounds to the Bing image of the day, see this guide.